FMCorz/moodle-block_stash/README.md

 Recommended plugins
 -------------------

-### Stash filter
+### Shortcodes filter

-This [filter plugin](https://moodle.org/plugins/filter_stash) makes it easier and more reliable to add the items to your course content.
+This [filter plugin](https://github.com/branchup/moodle-filter_shortcodes) makes it easier and more reliable to add the items to your course content.
 We very highly recommend you to use it.
 This is a requirement to use the trading feature.

 ### Stash availability